-The defineBuilder method returns an external pointer that can be used in buildIndex to construct a KMKNN index.
+The defineBuilder method returns a list that can be used in buildIndex to construct a KMKNN index.

 Aaron Lun, using code from the cydar package.

 References

 Wang X (2012).
 A fast exact k-nearest neighbors algorithm for high dimensional search using k-means clustering and triangle inequality.
 Proc Int Jt Conf Neural Netw, 43, 6:2351-2358.